Integrating Complex Covariate Transformations in Generalized Additive Models: Applications

 where $g_1$ to $g_5$ are parametric (linear) effects, $f_1$ to $f_4$ are standard smooth effects and $s_1$ to $s_4$ are smooth effects with nested transformations.
 The superscripts of the $f$'s and $s$'s indicate the number of spline basis functions used.
 The spline bases and penalties are those described at the beginning of this section except for $f^{30}_1(\text{doy}_i)$, which uses a B-spline basis with an adaptive P-spline penalty \citep{eilers1996flexible} designed to allow the smoothness to vary with the covariate \citep[see Section 5.3.5 of][for details]{Wood2017}.

 The model includes four nested transformations.
 The first is a linear combination, with single index vector ${\bm a}^{y}$, of past half-hourly net-demand values $\mathbf{y}_{i}^L$, with lags ranging from 12 to 34 hours before $y_i$ is observed.
+Lags between 34.5 and 36.5 hours are excluded because the corresponding demand dynamics are unstable, owing to the persistent effects of transitions between British Summer Time and Greenwich Mean Time.
 The elements of ${\bm a}^{y}$ are regularised via the second-order difference penalty $\sum_l ({a}^y_{l+1} - 2{a}^y_{l} + {a}^y_{l-1})^2$, which encourages them to vary linearly with their index.
 A further linear combination, with coefficient vector ${\bm a}^{w}$, is used to reduce the regional wind speed forecasts to a single index, which is then scaled by GB wind generation capacity.
 We expect its elements to be proportional, in absolute value, to the embedded wind production capacity in each region.

 The remaining weather forecasts have been summarised by taking their sample mean across the GSP groups, resulting in the scalar valued covariates $\widebar{\text{irr}}_i$, $\widebar{\text{rain}}_i$ and $\widebar{\text{temp}}_i$.
 To justify this choice, note that $\text{irr}_{ij}$ is already scaled by the installed solar production capacity in the $j$-th region, so estimating regional weights, as we did for wind speed, seems unnecessary.
 During model development, we experimented with single index effects for precipitation and temperature, but the estimated weights did not vary significantly across the regions.
 Hence, we opted for standard smooth effects of their mean values across GB.